-1. Install python 3.7 (if it isn't already installed).

-- 2. Install python3 development tools and gcc (if they are not already installed).

-- 3. Install the following python packages (version indicated if less than most recent):
+- 1. Install python 3.X (if it isn't already installed), RAW is tested on 3.7 and 3.8. - 2.
+Install python3 development tools and gcc (if they are not already installed). - 3.
+Install the following python packages (version indicated if less than most recent): - numpy

-- numpy

 - · scipy

-- matplotlib < 3.2.0
+- matplotlib

 - pillow

-- wxpython < 4.1.0
+- · wxpython

 - h5py

 - · cython

 - fabio

 - pyFAI

 - hdf5plugin

 - numba

 - · dbus-python

+- · reportlab

 - 4. Download RAW source code from sourceforge (https://sourceforge.net/projects/bioxtasraw/files)

 - 5. Extract RAW to a directory of your choice.

 - 6. In the top level RAW directory run python setup.py build_ext --inplace to build the extensions.

 - 7. In the bioxtasraw subdirectory run RAW.py using python.

 - 8. Enjoy!

 - If you have problems, please consult the detailed installation guides and check out the solutions to common problems.

 - If you want, see the section on making a desktop shortcut for RAW.